Watch out Loreal. Custom hair color startup eSalon invented a better mouse trap, and has the sales to prove it

 “We spent two years doing R&D alone and have spent another four years refining our algorithms and our processes,” he says.
 “Plus if either of the majors tried to duplicate what we’re doing it would create too much channel conflict for them.
 I know they’re aware that we exist, but for now we’re too small for them to care.
 I don’t think that there’s much they can or will do about us.”

 eSalon is just beginning to focus its attention on the overseas markets, beginning with the UK.
 The company already receives a significant number of orders from this region, despite not having a localized version of its website.
 That’s set to change in Q4 when the company will launch eSalon.uk where prices will be presented in £ and messaging and branding will be geared toward the local audience.
-Gimennez believes that the broader European market is comparable in size to that of the use, and just as importantly, consumers there face the same issues in terms of price, accessibility, and quality of their current hair color options.
+Gimennez believes that the broader European market is comparable in size to that of the US, and just as importantly, consumers there face the same issues in terms of price, accessibility, and quality of their current hair color options.
 With four years of experience under its belt growing in the US market, he’s betting that eSalon will be able to colonize Euorpe at an even more rapid clip.

 In a story full of rarities, one of the most unique things about eSalon is that it’s avoided raising venture capital to this point.
 The company has taken in $9 million in funding to date, more than half of which has come from its founders, with the balance coming from individual angels who either worked at or invested in PriceGrabber.
 The company has access to as much capital as it needs via these channels, Gimennez argues, adding that the flexibility and independence offered by this financing strategy has been a major factor in the company’s success to date.

-If eSalon were to one day raise institutional capital, it would follow in the footsteps of another local bootstrapped success story that emerged out of an win in the ecommerce sector.
+If eSalon were to one day raise institutional capital, it would follow in the footsteps of another local bootstrapped success story that emerged out of an LA-based winner in the ecommerce sector.
 ZipRecruiter, which was founded by a team with previous wins at CitySearch, Stamps.com, Rent.com, Pictage, and MyLife, recently shed its bootstrapped label taking in $63 million in its first round of outside financing.
-ESalon is surely getting similar attention and could surely raise its own growth round should management ever choose that route.
+ESalon is surely getting similar attention from investors and could surely raise its own growth round should management ever choose that route.